Pureed Cauliflower with Garlic, Parmesan, and Goat Cheese (Video)

 For this recipe I used the creamy goat cheese that comes in a log.
 (There are some good brands from France, but I usually just buy the goat cheese at Costco!)
 Read more about Goat Cheese if you’re not familiar with it.

-What other types of cheese could you use?
+What other cheese could you use for the pureed cauliflower?

-I do think goat cheese is an acquired taste, and if you’re not a fan of the pungent flavor you can use another type of creamy white cheese that you enjoy to flavor the pureed cauliflower.
+I do think goat cheese is an acquired taste, and if you’re not a fan of the pungent flavor you can use another type of creamy white cheese that you enjoy to flavor the pureed cauliflower, such as Feta, Cotija, Queso Fresco, or even Ricotta or cream cheese.

 Do you need an immersion blender to make pureed cauliflower?

-I used an Immersion Blender (affiliate link) for this recipe, which made it so easy to puree the cauliflower right in the pan I cooked it in.
-But you can also use a food processor or a hand mixer, or just mash the cauliflower up with if you don’t mind it a bit more chunky.
+I originally used an Immersion Blender (affiliate link) for this recipe, which made it easy to puree the cauliflower right in the pan I cooked it in.
+But lately I have been preferring the slightly more chunky texture you get from using a potato masher and then a hand mixer.
+You can also use a food processor to make this; use whichever method you prefer.

 How to Make Pureed Cauliflower with Garlic, Parmesan, and Goat Cheese: